ejacksondev/CTFs/README.md

 CTFs primarily built for use in NUHack Alpha.

-Each folder within the directory 'For-Hackathons' contains the source code to build the challenges.
-You will have to inject unique flag values using a global variable called $FLAG each time a challenge is built.
+Each folder within 'For-Hackathons' contains source code to build challenges.
+Inject unique flag values using a global variable called $FLAG before the challenge is built.

-Each folder within the directory 'Self-Hosted' is intended to be for use if you'd like to try the challenges outside of a hackathon!
+Each folder within 'Self-Hosted' is intended to be runnable if you'd like to try the challenges outside of a hackathon.
 To run these, use the build.sh scripts contained within each challenge.
-Python3 is required for these.
+Python3 is required.
 If in doubt, the README.md should point you the correct way.
-Answers available in the Answers directory.
+Answers can be found in the Answers directory.

 *Please note that each folder within the 'For-Hackathons' directory may contain spoilers or answers!*